 Incorrect bending leads to disc injury

 We rarely do it in a safe and balanced way.
-Not only is there unbalanced pressure on your back when you lean over, but also when raising up and it’s harmful.
+Not only is there unbalanced pressure on your discs when you lean over, but also when raising up and it’s harmful.

-An unnatural curve in the lower back is also more likely to occur when you do this.
+An unnatural curve in your spine is also more likely to occur when you do this.

 Most of us do not experience pain with this method because there is enough disc height and cushioning in between each vertebra.
 Lifting relatively light objects aren’t usually risky.

 However, if you find yourself constantly doing this, you’re creating unbalanced disc pressure, wear and degeneration.
 Your hip muscles will no longer remain active, and a poor pelvic tilt will cause a disc bulge.
 Lifting anything at this time just makes it all worse.

 Over time, this becomes progressively risky for your spine.

 The Right Way

 There is a better way to protect yourself easily.
 It retrains you and reconditions the muscles responsible for protecting your spine.
 With time, this will be a natural movement.